Bringing your kiddo home this fall?

-All day, every day.
-They’re sing songy voices, chirpy voices, sweet voices, whining voices, barking voices, grunting voices: depends on the age, stage and mood.
+All day, every day you get to hear the sing songy voices, chirpy voices, sweet voices, whining voices, barking voices, and grunting voices of your children: depends on the age, stage and mood.
 But there’s always voices.

 We love these voices, but we need separateness too.
 Either we need to take activities off the list, set boundaries so others can learn our needs, or we have to sell a kid.
 Three options.